-For pipeline calibrated and imaged data, the calibrated visibilities for the science target(s) are split to a new MS with \target.ms to facilitate the continuation of the processing with the imaging section of the Science Pipeline.
+For pipeline calibrated and imaged data, the calibrated visibilities for the science target(s) are split to a new MS with \target.ms or \targets.ms (the latter only from Cycle 9) to facilitate the continuation of the processing with the imaging section of the Science Pipeline.
 The original MS is called uid\.ms and contains all original spectral windows and both the calibrated and uncalibrated data.
 The calibrated data can be found in the MS table column "CORRECTED\DATA".
-The splitted MS, called uid\target.ms, has the calibrated data (continuum + line) in the MS table column DATA which is automatically picked up by the CASA imaging tasks.
+Before Cycle 9, the splitted MS, called uid\target.ms contains two columns of data: the calibrated (continuum + line) data are in the DATA column and the continuum subtracted line visibilities are in the CORRECTED column.
+From Cycle 9, two splitted MSs are provided: uid\targets.ms and \.targets\line.ms.
+The splitted MS uid\targets.ms has the science target calibrated data